DiljotSG/windows-dev-env/docs/SETUP.md

 ```powershell
 notepad $PROFILE
 ```
+**Note**: If this gives you an error, you will likely need to create the directory structure that the `$PROFILE` variable is pointing to.

 Paste the following into the file and save it.
 ```powershell
 Invoke-Expression (oh-my-posh --init --shell pwsh --config "$(scoop prefix oh-my-posh)/themes/star.omp.json")